Alight Inc. (ALIT) Shares Down Despite Recent Market Volatility

-Alight Inc. (NYSE: ALIT)’s stock price has decreased by -1.80 compared to its previous closing price of 9.99. but the company has seen a 0.93% gain in its stock price over the last five trading sessions.
+Alight Inc. (NYSE: ALIT)’s stock price has decreased by -6.91 compared to its previous closing price of 9.69.
+However, the company has seen a -5.75% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in Alight Inc. (NYSE: ALIT) Right Now?